efreham1/root/doc/design.md

 ![IOOPM_PROJ18](https://user-images.githubusercontent.com/90697986/211035376-ea3d5eb9-286f-46f9-b07a-9bae8dea0cf6.png)

 # GC
 The GC is designed to be the head of the garbage collector.
-It is where all the other modules are tied together and where data is allocated and the garbage collection function is defined.
+It is where all the other modules are tied together and where the user interacts with the program.

 # Heap
 The heap is designed as a long array of consecutively allocated pages.